From my personal experience, this is how to stop taking Excedrin.

 I expected detoxing from Excedrin to be awful, but I expected the worst of it to be between Friday – Sunday.
 I don’t work weekends, so as long as I could suffer through Friday, I was fully prepared to just lay in bed all weekend.
 She even prescribed me something to “knock me out” and fall asleep faster, so that I wouldn’t have to be awake and in pain.
 I forget the name of it, but Unisom would work for this, too.

-I actually only took 1/4th of whatever pill she prescribed for me.
+Because I was terrified of being completely knocked out, I actually only took 1/4th of whatever pill she prescribed for me.
 I hate being super drowsy, and my headaches never got that bad, so I didn’t take it again.
 I did take something else, though.

 Supplements For Migraines